StackVista/stackstate-docs/use/views/k8s-custom-views.md

 ### Create a view

-To create a new custom view, click the "Save view as..." blue button on the top navigation bar when you're on a kubernetes view or an explore view.
-To create a new view from a modified custom view, use the dropdown menu next to the button and select **Save View As**.
+To create a new custom view, click the **Save view as...** blue button on the top navigation bar when you're on a kubernetes view or an explore view.
+To create a new view from a modified custom view, use the dropdown menu next to the button and select **Save view as...**.

 In the **Save view as** dialog, the following options can be set: